pemsley/coot/blog/_posts/2018-06-06-coot-spin-test.md

 8. Watch the status bar...

 [Note the FPS can top out at 60 fps - synching with the monitor refresh]

+For me I had to turn up the radius to 60.0 A to get a frame rate of less than 60 FPS (it was 50 FPS).
+Perhaps that should be the new standard.